-The core curriculum consists of 10 credits; Interdisciplinary Sustainable Design Studio (4), Research Methods (3) and Principles and Methodologies of Sustainable Design (3).
+The core curriculum for the Research Track consists of 10 credits; SDN-622 Interdisciplinary Sustainable Design Studio (4 CR), MSARC-631 Research Methods (3 CR) and SDN-601 Principles and Methodologies of Sustainable Design (3 CR).

-Directed research consists of 9-12 credits; a customized aggregate of 3-credit elective courses, which are a combination of electives in concentration areas, imbedded research experience in an office or directed research in a focus area with an advisor.
+Directed research consists of 12 credits; a customized aggregate of 3-credit elective courses, which are a combination of electives in concentration areas, imbedded research experience in an office or directed research in a focus area with an advisor.